natacha-beck/cbrain-wiki/interface-guides/admin-guides/Data-Providers.md

 #### ix.
 EnCbrain*DataProvider
 This class includes EnCbrainSshDataProvider, EnCbrainLocalDataProvider, and EnCbrainSmartDataProvider.
-These three providers are enhanced variations on the other three Cbrain\*DataProviders described above.
+These three providers are enhanced variations of each other that differ in how they transport data.
-They differ in how they store their files.
-The path to a file is no longer based on its owner or the filename, but instead uniquely determined by the file's ID.
+How they store their files is based on the IDs of those files.
+The path to a file is uniquely determined by the file's ID.
 A file named "hello" with ID 41233 will be stored like this: `/root_dir/04/12/33/hello`.
 Such Data Providers have the advantage that files can be renamed and reassigned to new owners with minimal modifications on the filesystem's